ohalukkarakaya/Aho-Corasick-Algorithm/README.md

 ## 👍 Conclusion

 The Aho-Corasick algorithm stands out among string-searching algorithms due to its ability to search for multiple patterns simultaneously within linear time.
 Unlike Knuth-Morris-Pratt (KMP), which is optimized for single-pattern searches, Aho-Corasick constructs a Trie to organize multiple patterns and uses failure links to efficiently transition between patterns.
 Compared to Boyer-Moore, which skips sections of the text based on mismatched characters, Aho-Corasick performs a continuous scan without skipping, ensuring no matches are overlooked.
-This makes it ideal for applications requiring the identification of multiple keywords in large datasets, offering both efficiency and versatility in pattern matching. [\[2\]](#reference-2)
+This makes it ideal for applications requiring the identification of multiple keywords in large datasets, offering both efficiency and versatility in pattern matching. [\[3\]](#reference-3)

 <hr style="border: 0.1px solid #ccc;" />

 ## 👉 References

 1. <a id="reference-1"></a>[Wikipedia](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) - Aho–Corasick algorithm (visited at: 29.10.2024)
+2. <a id ="reference-2"></a>[YouTube - Niema Moshiri](https://www.youtube.com/watch?v=OFKxWFew_L0) - Advanced Data Structures: Aho-Corasick Dictionary Links (visited at: 30.10.2024)
-2. <a id="reference-2"></a>[YouTube - ComputerBread](https://youtu.be/XWujo7KQL54?si=0yLfk2ODc-GmJfoB) - Ctrl+F on steroids - Aho-Corasick Algorithm (pt.
+3. <a id="reference-3"></a>[YouTube - ComputerBread](https://youtu.be/XWujo7KQL54?si=0yLfk2ODc-GmJfoB) - Ctrl+F on steroids - Aho-Corasick Algorithm (pt.
 1) (visited at: 29.10.2024)